jupyter/docker-demo-images/README.md

 The big demo image pulls in resources from

-* `kernels/` to install dependencies for R and Juila
 * `notebooks/` for example notebooks
 * `common/` for core components used by `minimal` and `demo`